Ram Lakshman (film): Cast

+Production

+Like Devar Films' previous ventures, this film features an animal in a prominent role, in this case an elephant.
+Filming took place at Ooty.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja and the lyrics were written by Vaali and Vairamuthu.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Nandhaan Ungappanda" was selected to be played at the opening ceremony of the London 2012 Olympics.

+Reception

+Nalini Sastry of Kalki felt Kamal Haasan's attempts at comedy failed and the film and story lacked something but praised Ilaiyaraaja's music and climax fight.